Fundamental British Values at Castleford Academy

 The Rule of Law

 This is a core value of the Academy.
 Students and all staff treat each other with great respect.
 This is clear across the Multi-Academy Trust and something we are really proud of.
 The relationships between our staff and students are incredible.
-This is backed up by our Behaviour Management system, assemblies, class and form discussions and through the daily interactions of all members and visitors to our school.
+This is backed up by our behavior policy, assemblies, class and form discussions and through the daily interactions of all members and visitors to our school.
 Make an appointment, come in and wander around.
 You will see that mutual respect is everywhere.

 Extra-Curricular, be it Sport, Music, Drama, Reading, Chess or our popular RE Club, contributes hugely to our ethos of Mutual Respect at the Academy.
 As well as in lessons, through enrichment and after-school activities pupils learn to respect each other in every way.